oivan-com/ror-recruitment-test/README.md

 The purpose of this test is to see how you architect an application and write proper code.
 Spec must be provided with the solution.

-If you have any questions, please proceed as you understand and describe them in the mail with the solutions.
+If you have any questions, please proceed as you understand and describe them in the mail with the solution.